SihaoCheng/scattering_transform/README.md

 The scattering transform provides a powerful statistical vocabulary to quantify textures in a signal / field.
 It is similar to the power spectrum, but it captures a lot more information, particularly about non-Gaussian textures which are ubiquitous in astronomical/physical data.

 Here I provide a python 3 module to calculate the scattering coefficients of 2D fields (images).
-Everything you need is in one python script: `ST.py`, which depends only on two packages: `numpy, torch = 1.7`.
+It has been optimized in speed, convenience, and flexibility.
+Everything you need is just one python script `ST.py`, which depends only on two packages: `numpy, torch = 1.7`.

-It can do the following things:
+This `ST` module can do the following:
-1. Create the 2D wavelets to be used in scattering transform;
+1. Creating the 2D wavelets to be used in scattering transform;
-2. Calculate the scattering coefficients of 2D fields (images).
+2. Calculating the scattering coefficients of 2D fields (images).
-The codes for 1D or 3D cases are in working progress.
+Codes for 1D or 3D cases are in working progress.

 For questions or suggestions or comments, please do not hesitate to contact me: s.cheng@jhu.edu

 ## Install
-Please download the script `ST.py` to one of the system paths of your pytho.
-Or, you can download the script `ST.py` to a folder and add the folder to system paths:
+Please download the script `ST.py` to one of the system paths.
+Or, you can download it to any folder and add that folder to system paths:
 ```python
 import sys
 sys.path.append('~/where/you/download/the/script/')
 ```
-Then, simply import it in python 3:
+Then, simply import it:
 ```python
 import ST
 ```

 ## Comparison to `kymatio`

-There is another python package called `kymatio`, which is also dedicated to performing the scattering transform.
+There is another python package called `kymatio` also dedicated to the scattering transform.
 The two modules are similar in general -- both of them can do:
 1. calculate scattering coefficients for a batch of images;
 2. switching between CPU/GPU calculation.